Category filter

 - The DAFS server will now be listed under Promoted Servers in Admin > Sites and DAFS > DAFS.

-- To edit a DAFS, click on the Actions dropdown and select Edit.
-You can modify the name, Primary Site, Sync Settings, and Public DNS Name.
+- To edit a DAFS, click the Actions dropdown, select Edit, and then modify the name, Primary Site, Sync Settings, off-site device access, and Public DNS Name.

 - On the macOS device where the DAFS server was set up, the Docker Desktop application will be installed.
 You can navigate to the Volumes section from the left-hand menu to view details such as stored data and the container in use.